Updated: Oct 29

 Meet the inspiring teenager behind the new children's book, Writing Right: A Story About Dysgraphia.
 We know a third grade boy with dysgraphia who read her book and exclaimed, "Noah [the main character] is just like me!"
 We hope Cassie's story empowers many other kids too.
-Be sure to read all the way to the bottom to learn how to win a free copy!

 Can you tell us a little bit about yourself?

 My name is Cassandra Baker, I’m sixteen and I live in Chesapeake, Virginia.
 I’m a junior in high school and I actively participate in the theatre company at my school, as well as the Key Club, a volunteer service organization.
 I’ve also been a Girl Scout for the last seven years, where I earned my Bronze and Silver awards, and am currently working on completing my Gold Award project.

 My two older brothers have dysgraphia and I watched them struggle with their fine motor skills for many years.
 It especially impacted their early education as those are the years when a lot of assignments have some sort of craft element, which was very difficult for them.
 I also remember that one of my brothers eventually began writing essays on a computer when he was in 6th grade.
 His teacher questioned whether he had actually written the essay because the quality was so much higher than his handwritten essays.
 Using a computer had improved the quality of his writing since he was no longer hindered by his dysgraphia.

 What was your inspiration for writing the book?

 When I began thinking about possible projects for my Girl Scout Gold Award I was encouraged to consider causes that were meaningful to me.
 My main inspiration for developing the project into the Writing Right book was my brothers’ struggles with dysgraphia.
 As it is a lesser known disability, I thought it could be beneficial to create a resource for those directly and indirectly impacted by it.